tezos/tezos-mirror/docs/alpha/glossary.rst

     separate binary.

 _`Account`
-    An account is a unique identifier within protocol Alpha.
+    An account is a unique identifier within the protocol.
 There are different kinds of accounts (see `Originated account`_ and `Implicit account`_).

     In the Context_, each account is associated with a balance (an amount of